 The mission of TIMC is to provide standardized, longitudinal radiological measurements to evaluate therapeutic responses for clinical trials

-TIMC tracks changes in lesion size, which is essential for clinical trials that use radiological measurements as surrogate endpoints.
-Yhe system manages these images and takes measurements in a routine and centralized method.
+TIMC tracks changes in tumor measurements per study protocol, which is essential for clinical trials that use radiological measurements as surrogate endpoints.
+The system manages these images and takes measurements in a routine and centralized method.

 Imaging Support Services